Dr. Joana Cook – Senior Research Fellow

 - Cook, Joana.
 “Human Security: A contribution to countering violent extremism.”
 Book chapter in Women and Human Security. (currently under review).
 Forthcoming 2018.

 - Cook, Joana.
-“Avoiding the Prevent Pitfalls.”
+“Avoiding the Pitfalls of Prevent.
+Bridging Theory and Practice: Countering Violent Extremism.”
 Georgetown Institute for Women Peace and Security (GIWPS), Georgetown University.
 Occasional paper series.
 December 2017.
+Available here.